morskyjezek/digcur/activities/py-01-variables.md

 ## Statements

-Statements are "unit[s] of code that the Python interpreter can execute" [py4e] [1].
+Statements are "unit[s] of code that the Python interpreter can execute".[1]
 Above, for example, the assignment of a value to a variable is an assignment statement.
 The functions, like `print()`, are also statements.
 Statements often correspond to the line or two of input that you might make use of in interactive mode.
 Statements are often placed on a single line in python, while dependent statements or conditionals that become part of a larger loop are placed on the next line and indented.
-Various guides for the style of code writing in python are given in the "Style Guide for Python Code" [PEP8] [2].
+Various guides for the style of code writing in python are given in the "Style Guide for Python Code".[2]

 ## Types